nickbauman/cljgae-template/README.md

 ## Future directions

+* Finish datastore query language, especially support for ancestor queries
 * More comprehensive examples of task queues
-* Complete Clojure idiomatic query-builder for Datastore example
 * More comprehensive use of cloud storage
 * Examples of other commonly used GAE apis
-* ???

 ## License